gitbynik/cubicSplineReconstruction/README.md

 Compilation requires installation of SDL3, SDL3_image and SDL3_TTF libraries.
 Running requires the corresponding dynamic libraries/shared libraries and also a TTF file in the local directory.
 A static standalone portable windows executable has also been provided for convenience.
 Makefile has been provided as well.

-Compiling with the static flag produces a static binary.
+Compiling with the static flag produces a static binary(only on windows, still requires ttf file).
 Compiling with debug flag on windows allows console to be opened as well.